DIT113-V22/group-07/README.md

 :video_game: What are you going to make?
 ---------------------------

-For the project, we plan to create a game that raises awareness about high levels of waste in all sorts of environments where the user is manually controlling the garbage truck on an app.
-The vehicle can explore the area whilst clearing up objects that are waste and everything that is not waste will be left in simulation without change.
-With this being the minimum viable product and the scope having the possibility to expand in reference to features.
+For the project, we plan to create a game that raises awareness about high levels of waste in our environment where the user is manually controlling the garbage truck on an app.
+The vehicle can explore the area whilst clearing up objects that are waste by collecting them upon detection and collision.
+We will use the app to communicate information about waste pollution.

 :deciduous_tree: Why will you make it?
 What problem does it solve?
 -------------------------------------------------